illichso/courses/README.md

 ## What I need to run it in dev mode?
 ```
-JDK 8;
+JDK 8 only.

-Groovy 2.4+.
+Gradle - will be installed from gradle-wrapper;

-Gradle - will be installed from gradle-wrapper
+Groovy - will be installed by Gradle;
-Node - will be installed by Gradle.
+Node - will be installed by Gradle;
-NPM - will be installed by Gradle.
+NPM - will be installed by Gradle;
 Fronted dependenices  - will be installed by NPM.
 ```